 Ethical down is harvested at the same time that the animal is being slaughtered.
 This is much more humane because the bird doesn’t have to endure much pain.
 Additionally, the birds must be given the five freedoms including freedom in order for the down to be considered ethical.
 These include the freedoms from hunger or thirst, discomfort, pain and diseases, fear and distress, and the freedom to behave normally.

-To avoid supporting this industrial mistreatment of animals, you should check to make sure that the down was harvested ethically before buying a sleeping bag or jacket.
-Several organizations exist which certify down to prove that it is ethically sourced.
+To avoid supporting this industrial mistreatment of animals, you should check to make sure that the down was harvested ethically before buying a down sleeping bag or down jacket.
+Several organizations exist that certify down to prove that it is ethically sourced.

 The Responsible Down Standard (RDS) was established to ensure that the geese and ducks that produce down have not been mistreated or unnecessarily harmed.
 This independent and global organization performs on-site audits to ensure that the animals are being treated ethically.
 They inspect the entire supply chain including the farm, slaughterhouse, and factories where sleeping bags are made.
 To ensure that the same down makes it all the way from the farm to the product, they use a transaction certificate to track the down.

 Most quality outdoor gear manufactures use only ethically sourced down these days.
 You can look for the RDS logo on your sleeping bag or search the RDS website here to find ethical down.
-If you’re unsure whether or not the down in a particular product is ethically sourced, you can look up the model number on the RDS website as well.
+If you’re unsure whether or not the feathers in a particular down product are ethically sourced, you can look up the model number on the RDS website as well.

 Allergies